fangederos/dotfiles/README.md

 # Dotfiles Repository

 Welcome to my dotfiles repository!
-This repository contains configuration files and resources that I use to customize my development environment.
+This repository contains my personalized configurations and resources for enhancing my development and shell environments.

 ## File Tree